 Today's selected text is the conclusion of the book of Mark in some manuscripts.
 It is a fitting conclusion -- fear remains until sight verifies the reality of Jesus' resurrection.
 The events are unbelievable -- until he appears.
 The reports of others are hardly enough.
 We want to see.

 Through a combination of the manuscript evidence and the precedents of church history, almost all modern translations contain the "rest of the story" -- verses 9-20.
-Jesus appeared to his followers, gently rebuking them because they could not believe until they had seen him.
+Jesus appeared to his followers, gently rebuking them because they did not believe until they had seen him.
 We are so much like them!

 Jesus commissions his followers to go forth proclaiming the gospel in the world, preaching belief and baptism for salvation of sins.
 Now there is no doubt.
 The tomb is empty!
 The disciples went out and preached the message everywhere!